 If you have a large and complex estate, a living trust can be a useful tool to manage and distribute your assets.
 A living trust can help you avoid probate and ensure that your assets are distributed according to your wishes.
 However, if your estate is relatively small and simple, a will may be sufficient.

 A living trust can be a good option if you have privacy concerns.
-Probate is a public process, which means anyone can access your estate’s details, including the value of your assets and the identity of your beneficiaries.
+Probate is a public process, which means anyone can access your estate’s details.
+This includes the value of your assets and the identity of your beneficiaries.
 A living trust allows you to maintain privacy because the details of the trust remain confidential.

 A living trust can be a good option if you’re concerned about incapacity.
 You can appoint a trustee to manage your assets with a living trust if you become incapacitated.
 This can provide peace of mind knowing that your affairs will be handled if you cannot do so yourself.